Sudden Vision Changes and Fear of Retinal Detachment

 Experiencing new eye and vision symptoms

 That evening, I put on a lighthearted comedy movie, in at attempt to relax and get some rest.
 At some point I decided to head to the kitchen and make some popcorn to enjoy.
-Fatigue was definitely a theme of the day, but other than that, and my skin flaring up a bit, everything seemed normal.
+Fatigue was definitely a theme of the day and my skin was flaring up a bit, but, other than that, everything seemed normal.

-However, after I made the popcorn and came back to watch the movie, I lied down and as I watched, I noticed something strange.
+However, after I made the popcorn and came back to watch the movie, I lay down and, as I watched, I noticed something strange.
 I started to have odd, blurry and ragged lines in my vision.
 This is very unusual for me.

 I immediately stood up, feeling anxiety building up in my chest, and told my parents.
 The main reason behind the increase in anxiety was that a year or two ago, when I was at my regular eye appointment, I was sent to a retinal specialist as well.
 My eye doctor saw something concerning she hadn’t before, and sent me to him.
 She was worried about retinal tears and detachment.
 She stated this was common in people like myself, who struggle with such severe nearsightedness, along with other eye conditions.